-Wedbush Securities Inc. (the Company) is an investment firm headquartered in Los Angeles that provides brokerage, clearing, investment banking, equity research, public finance, fixed income, sales and trading, and asset management services to individual, institutional, and corporate clients predominately located in the United States of America.
+Wedbush Securities Inc. (the Company) is an investment firm headquartered in Los Angeles that provides brokerage, clearing, investment banking, equity research, public finance, fixed income, sales and trading, and asset management services to individual, institutional and corporate clients predominately located in the United States of America.
 The Company is dually registered as a securities broker-dealer with the U.S. Securities and Exchange Commission (SEC) and a futures commission merchant (FCM) with the Commodity Futures Trading Commission (CFTC).
-The Company is a clearing member of the New York Stock Exchange (NYSE) and Chicago Mercantile Exchange (CME), as well as other stock and commodity exchanges.
-The Company is a registered investment advisor with the SEC and was a foreign exchange broker with the CFTC until August 22, 2016, when the Company withdrew its registration as a Forex Dealer Member.
+The Company is a clearing member of the New York Stock Exchange and Chicago Mercantile Exchange, as well as other stock and commodity exchanges.
+The Company is also a registered investment advisor with the SEC.
 The Company is wholly owned by WEDBUSH, Inc. (Parent).